The legacy of Soledad Duterte as an activist was remembered after her son visited her resting place in Davao City on Sunday.

 Before flying back to Manila from his hometown, President Rodrigo Duterte paid his respects to his parents who were laid to rest at the Roman Catholic Cemetery, a practice he has been doing since he was still a mayor.

-Duterte’s parents are Vicente Duterte, former governor of the then-undivided Davao Province and Soledad, one of the province’s respected civil leaders who fought against the Marcos regime.
+Duterte’s parents are Vicente Duterte, former governor of the then-undivided Davao Province and Soledad, one of the province’s respected civic leaders who fought against the Marcos regime.

 The Presidential Communications Operations Office released photos of the visit on social media on Monday.